-During these almost 5 years of existence, the CCI has given 16 editions of the "Multidisciplinary Course of Industrial Cybersecurity and Protection of Critical Infrastructures" and more than 20 workshops and courses of different subjects on industrial cybersecurity, which have been attended by about 500 professionals from both IT, as OT internationally.
+During these almost 5 years of existence, and previously to the creation of the School, the CCI has given 16 editions of the "Multidisciplinary Course of Industrial Cybersecurity and Protection of Critical Infrastructures" and more than 20 workshops and courses of different subjects on industrial cybersecurity, which have been attended by about 500 professionals from both IT, as OT internationally.

-The team of trainers of the set of courses, workshops and awareness sessions (immersions) that the school will provide in 2018-2019 is made up of experts (https://www.cci-es.org/el-equipo/expertos) and CCI collaborators who have participated in the preparation of contents for the CCI's publications (https://www.cci-es.org/informes-y-analisis-estategicos), as well as in some of the workshops and courses already carried out.
+The team of trainers of the School is made up of experts (https://www.cci-es.org/el-equipo/expertos) and CCI collaborators who have participated in the preparation of contents for the CCI's publications (https://www.cci-es.org/informes-y-analisis-estategicos), as well as in some of the workshops and courses already carried out.